Oliveolive_Asktheexpert_Article_header.jpg

 We saw this olive waste as having valuable components for value-added ingredients for food.
 The next question was how can we efficiently extract the olive antioxidants and utilize those rather than just consider them to be waste?

-They can also be used to improve soil since the absorbent material we use to extract compounds from the olive waste ends up containing a substantial amount of antioxidants too.
+They can also be used to improve soil since the absorbent material we use to extract compounds from the olive waste ends up containing a substantial amount of antioxidants, too.
 This allows us to use it as a “biochar” - a material similar to charcoal which is porous and improves the physical structure of the soil but can also inhibit the growth of certain pathogens that affect olive trees.
-So it's both a chemical and physical improvement of the soil.
+So, it's both a chemical and physical improvement of the soil.

-Different kinds of olives are chemically different and contain different amounts of antioxidants and different chemical components.
+Different kinds of olives are chemically different and contain different amounts of antioxidants and chemical components.
 We are focusing largely now on black olives, but there are even differences between varieties and where they’re grown.
-It’s one of the current hurdles - how can we standardize the end product when working with different types of raw materials?
+It’s one of the current hurdles - how can we standardize the end product when working with different raw materials?

 Have you faced challenges finding new uses for pomace?

-One of the challenges of our extracts is that phenolic antioxidants are typically associated with a reasonably bitter taste.
-This means it can be tricky to really find a good balance between adding enough antioxidants to give effective health benefits, but so much that we compromise the sensory quality of the foods we’re adding them to.
+One of the challenges of our extracts is that phenolic antioxidants are typically associated with a quite bitter taste.
+This means it can be tricky to find a good balance between adding enough antioxidants to give effective health benefits, but so much that we compromise the sensory quality of the foods we’re adding them to.

 Why is now the right time for olive waste reuse to become successful?